jackfranklin/the-refactoring-tales/chapters/3-async.md

 }
 ```

 And we're done!
-This example was slightly different to previous examples - whilst the previous two chapters had code that was pefectly OK but had potential for some improvement, this code was just plain misleading, poorly constructed and badly written.
+This example was slightly different to previous examples - whilst the previous two chapters had code that was perfectly OK but had potential for some improvement, this code was just plain misleading, poorly constructed and badly written.
 Imagine if you had to make a change to the validation logic, and you had this block of code as your starting point.
 Do you think you could do it easily?
 I'm pretty sure I couldn't.

 ```javascript
 var validateParamsExist = function(params, req, res, cb) {